-

 Oracle dbms_hprof: Uncatchable Time in PL/SQL Nested Program Units

-This Blog will demonstrate uncatchable time in PL/SQL nested procedures and packages, which often caused misleading in elapsed time accounting,
+This Blog will demonstrate dbms_hprof uncatchable time in PL/SQL nested procedures and packages, which often caused misleading in elapsed time accounting,

-and in locating time consumption in PL/SQL programs.
+and in locating time consumption PL/SQL programs.

 Note: Tested on Oracle 19c.